Mahe Fonua: 2019

 In the 2019 NRL season, Fonua suffered a season ending injury.
 Fonua later announced his return to Super League side Hull FC.

 2020

 Fonua played 17 games for Hull FC in the 2020 Super League season including the club's semi-final loss against Wigan.

 2021

-In round 9 of the 2021 Super League season, Fonua scored two tries for Hull F.C. in a 30-12 victory over Castleford.
+In round 9 of the 2021 Super League season, Fonua scored two tries for Hull F.C. in a 30–12 victory over Castleford.
 On 8 October it was announced that Fonua had been released by Hull FC with a year left on his contract.
-On the 13 October 2021, Castleford Tigers confirmed the signing of Fonua on an initial one-year deal with the option of a further two years.
+On 13 October 2021, Castleford Tigers confirmed the signing of Fonua on an initial one-year deal with the option of a further two years.

 2022

 Fonua was assigned squad number 17 for the 2022 season.
 He made his Castleford debut on 11 February against the Salford Red Devils in the opening round of Super League.
 He scored his first try for the club on 12 March against the Huddersfield Giants.